 A further sea

 Madeline Blair (aka Adelaide Andrews, aka “Jackie”, aka “Blackie”) was a stowaway on the Battleship Arizona in 1924 who managed to avoid being found for five weeks as the ship sailed from the Hudson River to Panama.
-Conflicting reports from newspaper stories, tabloid features, and court documents describe her as a prostitute, as a young spirited flapper with the moxie and wit to stow away on a Navy battleship, or as a co-conspirator with the sailors who helped hide and feed her.
+Conflicting reports from newspaper stories, tabloid features, and court documents describe them as a prostitute, as a young spirited flapper with the moxie and wit to stow away on a Navy battleship, or as a co-conspirator with the sailors who helped hide and feed them.

 Even though they are referred to repeatedly and catalogued as evidence, photographs of Madeline are missing from the sailors’ court martial files in the National Archives.
 In response to this absence, we created a speculative archive for Madeline of over 200 vintage photographs,127 cataloged newspaper articles, and various ephemera, found and sourced through online archives, catalogs, auctions, and collections.
 In addition designed, re-imagined, or adapted historical objects act as narrative devices for the stories that surround Madeline’s journey.

-Non-normative stories like Madeline’s that exist along the margins of official narratives are often complicated by rumors, sensational reporting, and contradictory voices.
+Stories like Madeline’s that exist along the margins of official narratives are often complicated by rumors, sensational reporting, and contradictory voices.
 These elements, often antithetical to the objectives of a history museum, require experimental forms to convey their precarious, yet insistent, relationship to history and the complexity of human experience.

 About the institute for Inverted Histories